Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Molluscum contagiosum is a viral skin infection that is spread by skin-to-skin contact or by sharing swimming pool water, bath water or towels.

-Molluscum contagiosum spots look like pimples and grow into round pearly white lumps, usually 2 to 5 millimetres in size.
+Molluscum contagiosum spots look like pimples and grow into round pearly white lumps, usually 2 - 5mm in size.
 They can be itchy.
-They usually heal without treatment within 6 months, but sometimes longer.
+They usually heal without treatment within 6 months, but may take longer.

 Rashes with fever